ahmedkhan847/typescript_template/README.md

 # typescript_template

-This is a typescript template with express to and MySQL sequelize ORM to start a project
+This is a typescript template with ExpressJS and MySQL using sequelize ORM to start a project